Commercial Strategy 2021-2026

 NRW is responsible for the sale of timber from the Welsh Government Woodland Estate.

-NRW currently offers an available timber harvest of 850’000m3 per annum or around two-thirds of the total Welsh market, which generates a typical gross income of approximately £20million.
+NRW currently offers an available timber harvest of around 800,000m3 per annum, approximately two-thirds of the total Welsh market, generating a typical gross income of approximately £30-£35million.

 Current timber sales range from 15m3 to 15000m3 per tender, including small firewood parcels.

-The timber on the estate consists of Spruce (60%) and Larch (25%) and a mixture of other species in the remainder, but this can vary dramatically across areas.
+The timber on the estate consists of Spruce (60%) and Larch (25%) and a mixture of other species in the remainder, but this can vary dramatically across areas of Wales.

-Because trees take around 60 years to grow to maturity for market, NRW is able to provide a production forecast that allows us to establish what will be available for market over the long-term.
+Because trees take around 60 years to grow to maturity for market, NRW can provide a production forecast that allows us to establish what will be available for market over the long-term.
 However, NRW cannot predict how prosperous that market will be year on year.

 This tool assesses working costs, crop product, crop prices across species and accounts for differences in timber quality.
 Additional consideration is given to the location, to the nearest supply chain, and size of timber parcels.